imronshoimov/medium-lite/README.md

 In order to run:

-npm start or
+- npm start
-npm run dev
+- npm run dev